Particular/docs.particular.net/samples/manual-unsubscribe/sample.md

 snippet: SubscriptionManager-config

+> [!NOTE]
-NOTE: This sample uses a stand alone [send-only endpoint](/nservicebus/hosting/#self-hosting-send-only-hosting) to send the unsubscribe message.
+> This sample uses a stand alone [send-only endpoint](/nservicebus/hosting/#self-hosting-send-only-hosting) to send the unsubscribe message.
 However that message could also be sent from any endpoint, process, or script that has the knowledge of the endpoint and message to unsubscribe from.

 ### Messages